Hawaii has produced some of the most legendary surfers in the history of our sport.

 His sister Coco Ho is also a professional surfer who has won a number of high-profile events and spent several years on the women’s WSL world tour circuit.

-Nathan Florence is a professional surfer born on May 26, 1994, in Haleiwa, Hawaii, he grew up alongside his brothers Ivan and John, both incredible surfers in their own right.
+Nathan Florence is a professional surfer born in Haleiwa on May 26, 1994.
+He grew up alongside his brothers Ivan and John, both incredible surfers in their own right.

-But his infectious smile and positive attitude meant he was perfectly placed to become one of surfing best know content creators, documenting hs many surf adventures around the world.
+But his infectious smile and positive attitude meant he was perfectly placed to become one of surfing’s best-known content creators, documenting his many surf adventures around the world.

-Nathan’s no slouch in the big stuff either, he’s won several prestigious big wave surfing events, including the 2019 Nazaré Challenge in Portugal and the 2021 Red Bull Magnitude in Hawaii.
+Nathan’s no slouch in the big stuff, either.
+He’s won the 2019 Nazaré Challenge in Portugal and the 2021 Red Bull Magnitude in Hawaii.